isamu-isozaki/teamai_test/developer-onboarding/index.html.md

 Awesome!
 You're about to become a GitLab developer!
 Make sure you've checked out our [handbook] beforehand, so you get a feeling of how we work at GitLab.
 Below you'll find everything you need to start developing.
-If something is missing, add it (as goes with everything at GitLab)!
+If something is missing, add it (as goes with everything at GitLab/index.html.md)!

 ### On this page
 {:.no_toc}